organicdesign/crdts/README.md

 ## CRDTs

-Each CRDT exposes a class, a instantiation method and if applicable, a deserialize method.
+Each CRDT exposes a class, an instantiation method and if applicable, a deserialize method.
+Most of these CRDTs use a basic protocol encoded in CBOR and have room for improvement in regards to efficiency and specification.

 ### G-Counter